ntobeko/blog/about.md

 ---
 layout: page
-title: About \[De\]code
+title: About
 permalink: /about/
 ---

 This blog is mostly about code and stuff in between.
 I avoid documenting my rants and other fluff.
-I'm Ntobeko Wakaba - a software developer based in sunny South Africa.
+I'm **Ntobeko Wakaba** - a software developer based in sunny **South Africa**.

 This awesome Jekyll theme was crafted with <3 by [@4lpine](https://twitter.com/4lpine).